 In the Facebook Classic profile picture upload window, you can also make some basic edits to the image, like applying filters or text, by hitting the Edit button under the image.

 You’ll get a popup like that, where you can use the menu at left to choose from applying filters or adding text or stickers.
 You can also add ALT Text, if you like, which is useful for sign-impaired users relying on screen readers.

-There’s one other thing you can do, which is make the display of the profile picture temporary.
+There’s one other thing you can do, which makes the display of the profile picture temporary.
 This is useful in cases where you might want to show support for a cause, celebrate an occasion, or just mix things up a bit.

-To do it, click on the Make Temporary button at bottom left.
+To do it, click on the Make Temporary button at the bottom left.

 From the popup, you can choose the duration to display the temporary profile picture before it reverts back to the original.